 Travelling through Cornwall by train is one of the highlights of rail travel in Britain.
 The county boasts some of Britain’s most scenic rail journeys.
-You’ll be spoilt for choice with journeys through picturesque villages, coastal routes with golden beaches, and bustling, cultural towns and cities to journey to.
+You’ll be spoilt for choice with itineraries through picturesque villages, coastal routes with golden beaches, and bustling, cultural towns and cities to journey to.

 Getting to Cornwall from London on the Night Riviera train is a classic journey that shouldn’t be missed, and all the more special as it’s the last sleeper journey within England.
 Taking the trip in the daytime is also highly recommended as you can enjoy the changing scenery as the train winds its way from London, through the West Country, and into Cornwall.